HAWinther/FML/FML/COLASolver/README.md

 This is a simple Particle-Mesh (PM) N-body code for a wide range of model that is fast and very flexible.
 For models with complex dynamics (screened models) we provide several options from doing it exactly, to approximate but fast to just simulating linear theory equations.
 Every time-consuming operation is parallelized over MPI and OpenMP.
 It uses a slab-based parallelization so its not good for high resolution simulations, but perfect for fast approximate (COLA) simulations.
 Its also useful for testing different things or to simply use it as an analysis code to compute stuff from other simulations.
 This is part of a bigger library that can be found in the folder above.

+You can find some documentation [on this page](https://fml.wintherscoming.no/nbodycode.php) or look at the source files.

 # Models

 The two main concepts in the code is that of a Cosmology and a GravityModel.
 The former contains all of the background evolution quantities (Hubble function etc.) and the latter everything related to growth of perturbations: LPT growth factors and how to compute forces from the density field.
 The reason these things are seperate is that it makes it possible to combine different thing while keeping the rest fixed.
 Adding a new model is as simple as making a new class that inherits from the base class Cosmology or GravityModel and implement the relevant functions.